El Camino Hospital's Maternal Outreach Mood Services program was born out of tragedy.

 "The cost of this (unit) is high, but it's considered less in light of ... the disastrous costs that follow in the absence of early intervention," Dhami said.

-This week's "Behind the Headlines" webcast and podcast will feature MOMS program Medical Director Nirmaljit Dhami in conversation with reporter Elena Kadvany and will be posted by Friday evening.
-Watch it on Youtube.com/paweekly/videos or download the podcast at paloaltoonline.com/podcasts/behind_the_headlines.
+This week's "Behind the Headlines" webcast and podcast features MOMS program Medical Director Nirmaljit Dhami in conversation with reporter Elena Kadvany.
+Watch the show on our YouTube channel or listen to the discussion on our podcast page.